nanos-world/docs/scripting/classes/Sound.rst

     - **Default**

   * - :ref:`Vector`
-    - Location (Used only if 3D sound)
+    - location (Used only if 3D sound)
     - Vector(0, 0, 0)

   * - :term:`string`
-    - Asset (Sound)
+    - asset (Sound)
     -

   * - :term:`boolean`
-    - Is2DSound
+    - is_2D_sound
     - false

   * - :term:`boolean`
-    - AutoDestroy (if to destroy after finished playing)
+    - auto_destroy (if to destroy after finished playing)
     - true

   * - :term:`number`
-    - Sound Type (0 - SFX, 1 - Music) - Used to apply user's volume settings
+    - sound_type (0 - SFX, 1 - Music) - Used to apply user's volume settings
     - 0

   * - :term:`number`
-    - Volume (0 - 1)
+    - volume (0 - 1)
     - 1

   * - :term:`number`
-    - Pitch
+    - pitch
     - 1

   * - :term:`number`
-    - InnerRadius (3D only)
+    - inner_radius (3D only)
     - 400

   * - :term:`number`
-    - FalloffDistance (3D only)
+    - falloff_distance (3D only)
     - 3600

   * - :term:`number`
-    - AttenuationFunction (3D only) (0 - Linear, 1 - Logarithmic, 2 - Inverse, 3 - Log Reverse, 4 - Natural Sound)
+    - attenuation_function (3D only) (0 - Linear, 1 - Logarithmic, 2 - Inverse, 3 - Log Reverse, 4 - Natural Sound)
     - 0

   * - :term:`boolean`
-    - KeepPlayingWhenSilent (3D only) - Whether to keep playing this sound when it's not audible - Use with caution, it may cause performance issues!
+    - keep_playing_when_silent (3D only) - Whether to keep playing this sound when it's not audible - Use with caution, it may cause performance issues!
     - false